Do you know the difference between an employee and an independent contractor?

 Should you file a 1099, a W-9, or a W-2?

-In the event that the IRS finds a business to be misclassifying employees as independent contractors, the business would need to pay back-taxes as well as penalties for income taxes, Social Security, Medicare, and unemployment taxes.
+When the IRS finds a business misclassifying employees as independent contractors, it will usually order the business to pay back-taxes as well as penalties for income taxes, Social Security, Medicare, and unemployment taxes.
 Depending on the position, the employer may also need to provide the newly designated employee with their rightful benefits.